yingkui2003/topo-shielding/README.md

 The is the derived shielding field name that will be added to the attibute table.
 The default is defShed.

 Output Points
 Output point file with derived topographic shielding value for each point.
+Note that a valid feature class (table) name in the geodatabase cannot start with a number, it has to start with a character.
+Please follow proper table naming conventions:

+(1) Names must begin with a letter, not a number or special character such as an asterisk (*) or percent sign (%).

+(2) Names should not contain spaces.
+If you have a two-part name for your table or feature class, connect the words with an underscore (_), for example, garbage_routes.

+(3) Names should not contain reserved words, such as select or add.

+(4) Names are limited to 32 characters.
+The database and schema names do not count toward your 32 characters.

 Cite this work: